Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

-This labelling is divergence-free, and it is the unique normalised divergence-free labelling $(v_{ij})_{i,j}$ for which the vertex labels $v_{ij}$ are unbounded along the first row and column. \end{theorem} This theorem implies also that the multiplication table is the only \textit{integral} positive, normalised, divergence-free labelling.
-Note that this very special positive vertex labelling of $Q_\infty$ is precisely the labelling associated to the Toeplitz matrix with generating function $e^z$ or, in Thoma's theory, corresponding to the regular representation of $S_\infty$.
+is divergence-free, and it is the unique normalised divergence-free labelling $(v_{ij})_{i,j}$ for which the vertex labels $v_{ij}$ are unbounded along the first row and column. \end{theorem} This theorem implies also that the multiplication table is the only \textit{integral} positive, normalised, divergence-free labelling.
+Note that this very special positive vertex labelling of $Q_\infty$ is precisely the labelling associated to the Toeplitz matrix with generating function $e^x$, or to the regular representation in Thoma's theory.